Students: Undergrad to PhD

 Funding

 PhD students should be admitted to one of UNAM’s graduate programs (e.g. biomedical or biological sciences graduate programs).
 The application involves a research proposal which is prepared jointly between the applicant and the PI.
-Once admitted, the student is granted a scholarship by CONACYT.
-Funding for Postdocs should be obtained also through CONACYT, there are regularly two calls per year.
+Once admitted, the student is granted a scholarship by CONAHCyT.
+Funding for Postdocs should be obtained also through CONAHCyT, there are regularly two calls per year.